Start 'Em, Sit 'Em Week 3: Tight ends

 Tyler Eifert vs. Buffalo Bills

-Eifert might have found the end zone in Week 2, but he caught just three balls and finished with a mere nine yards.
+Eifert might have found the end zone in Week 2, but he caught just three balls and finished with a mere nine yards against the Giants.
 He also played in just 24.6 percent of the offensive snaps, which ranked third among Bengals tight ends.
-With a tough matchup against the Bills next, Eifert is best left on the sidelines.
+With a tough matchup against the Bills next, Eifert is best left on the fantasy football sidelines.

 Kyle Rudolph vs. Oakland Raiders

 Rudolph has become almost unstartable in fantasy leagues, as the Vikings have become a heavy run offense under OC Kevin Stefanski.
 In fact, Rudolph was a blocker (either run or pass) on 36 of his 65 snaps in last week's loss to the Packers.
-That's just not going to get it done in the fantasy world.
+That's just not going to get it done in the fantasy world, so keep Rudolph on the sidelines.

 Sit 'Em: Noah Fant at Green Bay Packers, Trey Burton at Washington Redskins (Mon.)